mobxjs/mobx/README.md

 **sideEffect(function)**
 Similar to `makeReactive(function)`.
 Exception the created reactive function will not be lazy, so that it is executed even when it has no observers on its own.
 Useful to bridge reactive code to imperative code.

+## Runtime behavior

+* Reactive views always update synchronously (unless `transaction is used`)
+* Reactive views always update atomically, intermediate values will never be visible.
+* Reactive functions evaluate lazily and are not processed if they aren't observed.
+* Dependency detection is based on actual values to real-time minify the amount of dependencies.
+* Cycles are detected automatically.
+* Exceptions during computations are propagated to consumers.

 ## FAQ